caleb531/dotfiles/README.md

 ### Terminal theme

-For my work in the Terminal, I created MD Terminal, a minimalist theme which utilizes Google's Material Design color palette.
+For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
 While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience.